trullock/NUglify/doc/readme.md

 Local function and variable names are renamed to shorter names, while global functions are left alone.
 Function scope chains are respected, so global and outer variable references are carried through without interruption or interference.
 Within a local scope, variables and functions are renamed starting with lower-case letters, then upper-case letters, then combinations thereof.
 Those with the most references are named first, thereby attempting to make the biggest gains for those fields that are referenced most frequently.

-Another aspect of AjaxMin is reference counting and tracking.
+Another aspect of NUglify is reference counting and tracking.
 This is used to remove some unused code.
 For example, if a function defines arguments that are never referenced, they are removed from the tail of the argument list:

 ```js
 function DivideTwoNumbers(numerator, denominator, unsedparameter )